-The presence of ethane and other NGLs is determined by the thermal maturity of the hydrocarbon-bearing formation.
-The thermal maturity of the hydrocarbon depends upon how much pressure and temperature has been exerted on the geologic formation, and for how long.
+The presence of ethane and other NGLs is determined by the thermal maturity of the natural gas that is being produced.
+The thermal maturity of the natural gas depends upon how much pressure and temperature has been exerted on the geologic formation, and for how long.

-In the Marcellus Shale formation in Pennsylvania, NGLs occur in the western part of the state, which is often referred to as the 'wet gas' area.
+In Pennsylvania, NGLs are typically found in southwestern Pennsylvania and are often referred to as 'wet gas.'
 Natural gas produced in northcentral and northeastern Pennsylvania is almost exclusively methane and is often referred to as 'dry gas.'